What does 'Sale Agreed' mean when buying a property?

-The term 'Sale Agreed' simply means that the buyer has made a financial offer and the seller has accepted that offer.
+The term "Sale Agreed" (also sometimes referred to as "Offer Agreed" or "Under Offer") simply means that the buyer has made a financial offer and the seller of the property has accepted that offer.

 This is usually the first step in purchasing a property.
 You say, "I offer your £200,000 for the property" and the buyer says, "OK, I accept."